NextCenturyCorporation/MCS/docs/source/install.rst

 (boolean, optional)

 If `true` does not generate object list output in the metadata.
+Metadata Tier will override `disable_object_list`.
+Cannot be false for Metadata tier [none, level1, level2].
 Default: false

 disable_position
 ^^^^^^^^^^^^^^^

-(true, false)
+(boolean, optional)

 If `true` does not generate position information output in the metadata.
+Metadata Tier will override `disable_object_list`.
+Cannot be false for Metadata tier [none, level1, level2].
 Default: false

 goal_reward